 A feeling of anxiousness pulsed through me.

-"Rachel?" he asked, eyebrows raised and looking around the room carefully before setting his eyes back on me.
+"Rachel?" he asked, eyebrows raised and eyes scanning the room before settling back on me.
 "What are you doing here?"

 "What do you mean what am I doing here?"
 I lifted my voice, annoyed at the question.
 "We're always here but you're not.
 Where have you been?"

 He stared at me for a moment then said, "I'm here now."
 Brandishing a look of confusion and disbelief, he strode toward me, inspecting me.
 "You look well.
 I'm glad you got home safely."

 "We don't get home safely," I said, as if he should have already known, "because you're never here to help us."

 Narrowing his eyes in speculation, he shook his head.
 "This is odd, and I don't quite understand... but..."
 He paused, "I don't know how or why, but we should, at least, try to change this outcome for you."
 After a quiet minute, his eyes lit like he'd found the answer.
 "Let's try this.
 Whenever you're here do your best to think of me, and I'll do my best to come."